ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 If you want to make requests to the Dummy PDF or PNG container you will need to run the following command to port-forward requests to it:

-kubectl get services
+`kubectl get services`
-kubectl port-forward service/dummy-pdf-or-png 3000:3000
+`kubectl port-forward service/dummypdforpng 3000:3000`

 ### Building Document Keeper